 Proteja su agua potable

-We’re providing this information as part of our residential property survey required by the City of Milwaukee and the Department of Natural Resources, in collaboration with the City of Milwaukee Department of Neighborhood Services.
+We’re providing this information as part of our residential cross-connection property survey required by the City of Milwaukee and the Wisconsin Department of Natural Resources.
+The purpose of the Cross-Connection program is to ensure certain water-related fixtures are placed properly to protect the safety of the city water supply.

 Examples of cross connections that may allow contaminated water to mix with clean drinking water: